 - Write with confidence.
 Use active language instead of the passive voice.
 Choose strong words like ‘should’ and ‘need to.’
 The more confident your tone, the more your customers will believe in your advice.

 - Write like you speak.
 Think of the words you would choose when explaining a complex idea to a friend.
 Say things like, ‘You can’, ‘It’s best to’, and ‘This feature is great for…’

 - Use language your customers are searching for.
-Set up Site Search in Google Analytics to help you find the search terms people use to find your content.
-For example, if your customers are searching for “Cannot create new project” you don’t want to be writing articles about “Scaling database errors.”
+In addition to reviewing the messages in your Inbox, you can set up Site Search in Google Analytics to help you find the search terms people use to find your content in the first place.
+For example, if your customers are searching for “Cannot create new project”, you don’t want to be writing articles about “Scaling database errors.”